 Since semi-truck drivers are usually contracted by a company and checked for maintenance by another, determining who is liable for a truck accident can vary case-by-case, and be a bit more complex than passenger car accident claims.
 For example, if an accident was caused by truck driver negligence, you may be able to pursue a claim with the driver’s insurance company or their employer’s insurer.

 If the accident was caused due to a part malfunction, as can be the case with jack-knife truck accidents and removing front brakes, the party responsible for removing such parts can be found liable for the accident.
 Understanding the complexity of determining liability in these types of accidents can be difficult, which is why we’ve included a list of common truck accidents and who may be held liable.
-When in doubt, it’s best to seek the advice of an experienced truck accident attorney to help investigate your claim and seek compensation from the appropriate party.
+When in doubt, it’s best to seek the advice of an experienced Los Angeles truck accident lawyer to help investigate your claim and seek compensation from the appropriate party.

 Common Types of Truck Accidents & Who May Be Liable

 Explanation: This happens when a truck driver brakes quickly and abruptly, causing the trailer portion of the truck to skid forward and outward, creating a 90-degree angle towards the front of the truck.

 Who may be liable?: Liability in this type of accident depends on determining what caused the vehicle to jackknife.
 If the truck driver was going over the speed limit and did not leave enough space for the car in front of them, which led to them slamming on their brakes and jackknifing, liability would likely fall on the driver in this case.
 If the accident was caused by the absence, removal, or de-powering of the front brakes in a semi-truck, than the part responsible for removing the brakes or inadequately replacing them could be liable.
 Consulting with a truck accident attorney after this type of an accident would help ensure it is properly investigated and you can pursue a claim with the correct party.